 All Flora Small and Great

-Flora on earth ranges from minute one-cell plant spores to the largest plant with is actually a tentacular mushroom covering almost 1000 hectares or the equivalent of some 1700 football fields.
-Each plant possesses its own individual challenges and value.
+Flora on earth ranges from minute one-cell plant spores to the most significant plant with is a tentacular mushroom covering almost 1000 hectares or the equivalent of some 1700 football fields.
+Each plant possesses its challenges and value.
 Let’s take a closer look and see how they are faring.

 Phytoplankton, small, but vital

 Phytoplankton is a microscopic flora that inhabits every drop of the top 100 meters of every ocean on the planet.
 It is the largest field of plant life in the world, alone responsible for drawing as much CO2 out of the atmosphere as all land plants combined.
-The various species adapt to different climates and conditions, but all of them are being reduced by human pollution and the effects of global climate change.Phytoplankton, microscopic plants in the top layers of our oceans, is the largest field of plant life in the world, alone responsible for drawing as much CO2 out of the atmosphere as all land plants combined Click To Tweet
+The various species adapt to different climates and conditions, but the effects of human pollution and global climate change are reducing all of them.Phytoplankton, microscopic plants in the top layers of our oceans, is the largest field of plant life in the world, alone responsible for drawing as much CO2 out of the atmosphere as all land plants combined Click To Tweet

 All About Algae

-Algae are a slightly larger, but still very small, flora that can warn observers about the overall health of a water ecosystems.
+Algae are slightly larger, but still tiny, flora that can warn observers about the overall health of water ecosystems.
 Under healthy conditions, algae provide oxygen and food for aquatic animals while growing in a controlled fashion.

 Unhealthy conditions cause algae to “bloom” in a massive slick that destroys the entire local aquatic ecosystem.
 The slick blocks sunlight from reaching beneficial underwater plants, which can then no longer produce enough oxygen for local fish.

 Algae blooms happen almost exclusively when we humans impact an area via careless importation or nutrient pollution.
-Careless importation happens when a species of algae is carried into a new waterway (for example on the bottom of a boat).
-Each waterway has its own population of plants and animals which has interacted over centuries into a working balance.
+The inadvertent introduction occurs when a species of algae is carried into a new waterway (for example, on the bottom of a boat).
+Each waterway has its own population of plants and animals, which has interacted over centuries into a working balance.
 When a new species of algae enters that balanced system, it can thrive due to a higher nutrient content than it is accustomed to, or from an absence of natural predators.
 The newly arrived algae bloom, often supplanting or destroying the original population of the waterway.

 Nutrient pollution is when runoff from artificial fertilizer used in nearby farms contaminates the water.
 We discussed the “mixed blessing” of fertilizer in the previous chapter about land, but its effects on the water only illustrate how interconnected the whole system of the world is.